jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 We also wondered whether large image shifts would lead aberration due to astigmatism or beam tilt [@doi:10.1016/j.jsb.2019.09.013].
 We reasoned that if that was the case the number of detected targets should be highest in the center of the lamella where the applied beam image-shift is 0.
-Instead we observed that in both eucentric and fring-free focus conditions more target where detected at the "back" edge of the lamella (Fig. [@fig:matching_stat]E\]).
+Instead, we observed that in both eucentric and fringe-free focus conditions more targets were detected at the "back" edge of the lamella (Fig. [@fig:matching_stat]E\]).
 This may be due to the center of the cell being predominantly occupied by the nucleus, despite its segmentation in neutrophil-like cells.
 The increase in matches at the "back" of the lamellae compared to the "front" can also be explained by the thickness gradient of the lamellae (Fig. [@fig:lamella_motion_thickness]B, Fig. [@fig:matching_euc]B, Fig. [@fig:matching_fff]B).
 In addition, aberrations would be expected to cause average 2DTM SNRs to be higher when beam-image shift values are small.
-Instead, we found that SNRs where on average the highes at the "front" edge of the lamellae, presumably due to the thinner sample.
+Instead, we found that SNRs where on average the highest at the "front" edge of the lamellae, presumably due to the thinner sample.
 We therefore conclude that factors other that beam image-shift or beam condensation aberrations are limiting 2DTM SNRS, predominantly the thickness of